End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data: Proof of Proposition

 \section{Proof of Proposition~\ref{prop:QDelta-data-ellipsoidal}}

-In the following, we prove Proposition~\ref{prop:QDelta-data-ellipsoidal} by deriving the quadratic bound in~\eqref{eq:proportional-bound-residual} from the ellipsoidal identification error bounds in~\eqref{th:ApproxAllData}.
-Based on the representation of the remainder in~\eqref{eq:residual-rewritten}, we deduce for its norm with probability at least $1-\delta$
+In the following, we prove Proposition~\ref{prop:QDelta-data-ellipsoidal} by deriving the quadratic bound in~\eqref{eq:proportional-bound-residual} from the ellipsoidal identification error bounds in~\eqref{eq:ellipBoundsTotal}.
+Based on the representation of the remainder in~\eqref{eq:residual-rewritten}, we deduce with probability at least $1-\delta$

 where we exploit the binomial expansion for the penultimate inequality and~\eqref{eq:ellipBoundsTotal} for the last inequality.
 Hence,

 with probability at least $1-\delta$.
 Then, defining $\hat{\mathcal{E}}_B$ as in~\eqref{eq:tildeE_B-ellipsoidal} yields the $Q_\Delta$ in~\eqref{eq:QDelta-data-ellipsoidal}. $\square$